kny5/fabacademy_antonio_anaya/docs/assignments/week10.md

 The important points of the firmware configuration are:

-- Report in inches, which means you need to disable it to use millimeters.
+- "Report in inches", which means you need to disable it to use millimeters.

-- Homing cycle enabled, this is required since we're using a band-pulley system, and as result the machine is not precise enough to preserve an reliable 0 position.
+- "Homing cycle enabled", this is required since we're using a band-pulley system, and as result the machine is not precise enough to preserve an reliable 0 position.

-- Working area limits:
+- "Working area limits":
   - X: 310 mm
   - Y: 290 mm

-We obtained this measurements by manually measuring the travel length of each axis.
+We obtained this measurements by manually measuring the travel length of each axis:

-I've used UGS to change this configuration and also manually typing the codes in a terminal like minicom.
+X axis:

 <img src="../../images/week10/axis_01.jpg" alt="cnc_01" width=100%/>

+Y axis:

 <img src="../../images/week10/axis_02.jpg" alt="cnc_01" width=100%/>

+I've used UGS to change this configuration and also manually typing the codes in a terminal using serial communication and [minicom](https://wiki.emacinc.com/wiki/Getting_Started_With_Minicom):

 Firmware configuration table:

+The values like this "$0" or "$23" should by typed in the terminal after Serial communication has been established:

+OR under Universal GCODE Sender see firmware configuration process [here](#firmware-configuration-wizard/):

+This is a recorded session using Minicom for serial communication at 115200 Bauds to /dev/ttyACM0 Arduino UNO with GRBL firmware:

+<script id="asciicast-LhgpVgfuGZgr9OGNbMikq4UMo" src="https://asciinema.org/a/LhgpVgfuGZgr9OGNbMikq4UMo.js" async></script>

 | Setting | Value | Description |
 | -- | -- | -- |